-4.4 Ketamine administration
+Ketamine administration

 Repeated administration of ketamine to rodents results in behavioural deficits that resemble key features of schizophrenia, including positive, negative, and cognitive symptoms [17, 18].
 The effects of ELENL were examined on hyperlocomotion in the open field test, behavioural despair in the forced swim test, and spatial memory in the Y-maze test.
 These conditions were induced by administering daily injections of ketamine (25 mg/kg, i.p) to mice over seven consecutive days.
-Risperidone (0.5 mg/kg, p.o) a positive control and ELENL (200, 400, and 800 mg/kg, i.p) were administered 1 hour after each dose of ketamine [18].
+Risperidone (0.5 mg/kg, p.o) as a positive control and ELENL (200, 400, and 800 mg/kg, i.p) were administered 1 h after each dose of ketamine [18].
+The observations were noted down.

-4.5 Behavioral assessment of ELENL in Ketamine Induced Psychosis.
+2.9.
+Behavioral assessment of ELENL in Ketamine Induced Psychosis.